How To Find Specific Text On A Webpage On All Browsers

 In the box that appears, type the text and you will see all the matched text highlighted and the total number written by the right.

-You can use the up ^ and down arrows to scroll between the text found and the close × button to close the search.
+You can use the up ^ and down arrow keys to scroll through the text found and the close × button to close the search box.

 to bring up the search box.

 A search box will appear.
 Enter the desired text you wish to find on the particular page inside the search box and hit the Enter button.

 You should now see instances of searched term mentioned on that page and pressing the Enter button will take you to each of them.